bittorf/expose-vm-with-tunnel-to-internet-ipv4-ipv6/README.md

 ### idea

 Use public IP-address (v4/v6) from host in datacenter
-and tunnel explicit ports using wireguard into VM running anywhere.
+and tunnel explicit ports using wireguard into VM running anywhere (e.g. behind NAT).
 ```
 e.g.
                   SIDE A (IPv4 + IPv6)                           SIDE B